The word intelligence derives from the Latin word intelligere which means to comprehend or to perceive. It is the most basic meaning.

 - Use knowledge to manipulate one’s environment

-American Psychological Association (APA) refers intelligence as intellectual functioning
+However, American Psychological Association (APA) refers intelligence as intellectual functioning.

-Nature– The genetic factors that we have inherited from our parents, such as height or skin colour.
-Nativist who believe intelligence is purely controlled by our hereditary factors .
+Nature– The genetic factors that we have inherited from our parents, such as height or skin color.
+Whereas, Nativist believe it is purely controlled by our hereditary factors .

-Nurture– All the environmental factors that can impact us, such as rearing process, family, socioeconomic conditions, social support, cultural factors, etc. Environmentalists / empiricists believe intelligence depends upon experiences or environmental conditions.
+Nurture– All the environmental factors that can impact us, such as rearing process, family, socioeconomic conditions, social support, cultural factors, etc. However, Environmentalists / empiricists believe it depends upon experiences or environmental conditions.

-Recently studies have suggested that both genetic and environmental factors play a vital role in shaping intelligence.
+Recently, studies have suggested that both genetic and environmental factors play a vital role in shaping it.

 Definitions of intelligence

-Albert Binet defined intelligence as The ability to judge well, to understand well, to reason well.
+Albert Binet defined it as The ability to judge well, to understand well, to reason well.

-According to David Wechsler (1944), “Intelligence is the aggregate or global capacity of the individual to act purposefully, to think rationally and to deal effectively with the environment.”
+According to David Wechsler (1944), “it is the aggregate or global capacity of the individual to act purposefully, to think rationally and to deal effectively with the environment.”

-Sternberg and Kaufman (2011) defined intelligence is one’s ability to learn, think and to adapt to the environment.
+Moreover, Sternberg and Kaufman (2011) defined it as one’s ability to learn, think and to adapt to the environment.

-Initially they were more stressing intelligence as an ability or general mental ability but now Most of the psychologist agreed that Adaptation to the environment is the key to understanding both what intelligence is and what it does.
+Initially, they were more stressing intelligence as an ability or general mental ability but now Most of the psychologist agreed that Adaptation to the environment is the key to understanding both what it is and what it does.